Sour Gas, What is it Really Doing to Your Equipment?

 - Primary chamber 12 m (39.4 ft) deep by 2.5 m (8.2 ft) in diameter

-Examples of projects completed in the Special Environments Laboratory include:
+Examples of projects completed in the SEL include:

 - Slow strain rate testing of coiled tubing in sour environments;